Ingolf Håkon Teigene

 Ingolf Håkon Teigene (10 April 1949 – 12 June 2007) was a Norwegian journalist.

-Teigene hailed from Hareid.
+Teigene hailed from Hareid Municipality.
 He started his career as a journalist, and was editor-in-chief of Ny Tid from 1982 to 1986, at that time a newspaper owned by the Socialist Left Party.
 He also worked in Dagbladet.

 Teigene then became known to the general public as a news presenter, anchoring in Dagsrevyen in the Norwegian Broadcasting Corporation.
 He appeared in this role for the first time in 1989.
 He also headed Sommeråpent and other programs.